 The pharmacy tech in New Jersey is an entry-level medical field worker who aids the pharmacist in multiple day-to-day tasks in the store.
-Certification might not be mandatory in every state, yet the current trend among organizations has been towards only hiring individuals who carry a certification.
+Certification is not mandatory in New Jersey, yet the current trend among organizations has been towards only hiring individuals who carry a certification.

 What is the process to become a pharmacy tech in New Jersey?

 The four-part procedure for becoming a pharmacy technician in New Jersey is displayed below.

 What do pharmacy technicians do in New Jersey?